About Us...

 EMERGENCY MEDICAL CARE

 The closest medical facility to the Las Vegas Strip is the Harmon Medical Center located less than a block off Center Strip.
-Nurses and doctors on duty 24 hours - 365 days a year.
+Nurses and doctors are on duty Monday through Friday from 7 am till 7 pm.
 Walk in, no appointment necessary.
-They will even provide transportation from your hotel to their facility if necessary.
 Telephone: (702) 796-1116.
-Address is 150 E. Harmon Avenue just around the corner from the Aladdin Hotel/Casino (soon to be Planet Hollywood.)
-An on-site pharmacy is open 8 am-11 pm Monday to Friday, 9 a.m.–9 p.m.
-Saturday, and 10 a.m.–6 p.m. on Sunday.
-On site X-rays and laboratory available.
+Address is 150 E. Harmon Avenue just around the corner from the Planet Hollywood Hotel.
+They also have an on-site pharmacy, X-rays and laboratory available.
 Staff also speaks Spanish.
-Special discounted rates for uninsured patients